jasonmimick/simple-mongodb-private-cloud/mdb-k8s-handbook.md

 Index

+## Background

+### MongoDB and Kubernetes

-## The MongoDB Operator
+### The MongoDB Operator

-The MongoDB Kubernetes Operator is designed to work in conjuction with MongoDB Ops Manager](http://), which is a database cluster management system with many features.
+The MongoDB Kubernetes Operator is designed to work in conjuction with MongoDB Ops Manager](https://www.mongodb.com/products/ops-manager), a database cluster management system with many features.
 The automation functionality of Ops Manager is used by the MongoDB Operator to create and control database runtimes.
 These runtimes are, of course, within containers running inside Pods on Worker Nodes within a Kubernetes cluster.
 MongoDB Ops Manager can be installed both within or outside of the given Kubernetes cluster or a completely cloud-based version [Cloud Manager](https://cloud.mongodb.com) can be used.

 The MongoDB Operator consists of a set of custom resource definitions ([CRDs](http://foo)), two container images, and a set of YAML artifacts.
 A